Bjrules/External-Secret-Operators/README.md

-# Externa-Secret-Operators
+# External-Secret-Operators
-Showing the Use os External Secrel Operator (ESO) to handle secrets in kubernetes
+Showing the Use of External Secret Operator (ESO) to handle secrets in kubernetes